ArduPilot/MethodicConfigurator/USERMANUAL.md

     "Non-default writable non-sensor-calibrations - non-default_writable_non-calibrations.param" : 217
 ```

-- **Unchanged parameters**: These parameters left unchanged.
+- **Unchanged parameters**: These parameters left unchanged and are displayed on a light blue background 🟦.

 - **Non-default read-only parameters**: These parameters are read-only and cannot be changed.
-They are typically related to system configurations that can not be modified.
+They are typically related to system configurations that can not be modified and are displayed on a red background 🟥.

 - **Non-default writable sensor calibrations**: These parameters are vehicle-instance dependent and cannot be reused between similar vehicles.
-They are typically related to sensor calibration and should be adjusted for each individual vehicle.
+They are typically related to sensor calibration and should be adjusted for each individual vehicle and are displayed on a yellow background 🟨.

 - **Non-default writable non-sensor-calibrations**: These parameters can be reused between similar vehicles.
 They are not related to sensor calibration and are generally applicable to a range of vehicles with the same configuration.

 After the summary message box is displayed, the application will write the summary information to separate files for easy reference and documentation.
 These files include:

 - `complete.param`: Contains all parameters contained in the flight controller.
-- `non-default_read-only.param`: Contains all non-default read-only parameters.
+- `non-default_read-only.param`: Contains all non-default read-only 🟥 parameters.
 You can ignore these.
-- `non-default_writable_calibrations.param`: Contains all non-default writable sensor calibration parameters.
+- `non-default_writable_calibrations.param`: Contains all non-default writable sensor calibration 🟨 parameters.
 These are non-reusable.
 - `non-default_writable_non-calibrations.param`: Contains all non-default writable non-sensor-calibration parameters.
 These are reusable across similar vehicles.